Khmer Empire: Reign of Jayavarman VII and Angkor Thom

-Jayavarman VIII – the last blooming
+Reign of Jayavarman VIII

-After the death of Jayavarman VII, his son Indravarman II (reigned 1219–1243) ascended the throne.
+After the death of Jayavarman VII, his son Indravarman II (reigned 1219–1243) ascended to the throne.
 Like his father, he was a Buddhist, and he completed a series of temples begun under his father's rule.
 As a warrior he was less successful.
-In the year 1220, under mounting pressure from increasingly powerful Đại Việt, and its Cham alliance, the Khmer withdrew from many of the provinces previously conquered from Champa.
+In 1220, under mounting pressure from the increasingly powerful Đại Việt and its ally Champa, the Khmer withdrew from many of the provinces previously conquered from the Chams.

 Indravarman II was succeeded by Jayavarman VIII (reigned 1243–1295).
 In contrast to his predecessors, Jayavarman VIII was a follower of Hindu Shaivism and an aggressive opponent of Buddhism, destroying many Buddha statues in the empire and converting Buddhist temples to Hindu temples.
-From the outside, the empire was threatened in 1283 by the Mongols under Kublai Khan's general Sogetu (sometimes known as Sagatu or Sodu), who was the governor of Guangzhou, China.
-The king avoided war with his powerful opponent, who ruled all of China, by paying annual tribute, starting in 1285.
+Kambuja was threatened externally in 1283 by the Mongol-led Yuan dynasty.
+Jayavarman VIII avoided war with general Sogetu (sometimes known as Sagatu or Sodu), the governor of Guangzhou, China, by paying annual tribute to the Mongols, starting in 1285.
 Jayavarman VIII's rule ended in 1295 when he was deposed by his son-in-law Srindravarman (reigned 1295–1309).
-The new king was a follower of Theravada Buddhism, a school of Buddhism that had arrived in southeast Asia from Sri Lanka and subsequently spread through most of the region.
+The new king was a follower of Theravada Buddhism, a school of Buddhism that had arrived in Southeast Asia from Sri Lanka and subsequently spread through most of the region.

-In August 1296, the Chinese diplomat Zhou Daguan arrived at Angkor and recorded, "In the recent war with the Siamese, the country was utterly devastated."
-He remained at the court of King Srindravarman until July 1297.
+In August 1296, the Chinese diplomat Zhou Daguan arrived in Angkor and recorded, "In the recent war with the Siamese, the country was utterly devastated".
+He remained at the court of Srindravarman until July 1297.
 He was neither the first nor the last Chinese representative to visit Kambuja.
-His stay is notable, however, because Zhou Daguan later wrote a detailed report on life in Angkor.
-His portrayal is today one of the most important sources of understanding historical Angkor.
-Alongside descriptions of several great temples (the Bayon, the Baphuon, Angkor Wat) – his account informs us that the towers of the Bayon were once covered in gold – the text also offers valuable information on the everyday life and the habits of the inhabitants of Angkor.
+His stay is notable, however, because Zhou later wrote a detailed report on life in Angkor.
+His portrayal of the empire is today one of the most important sources of understanding historical Angkor.
+Alongside the descriptions within several great temples (the Bayon, the Baphuon, Angkor Wat), his account informs us that the towers of the Bayon were once covered in gold; the text also offers valuable information on the everyday life and habits of the inhabitants of Angkor.

 Decline

-By the 14th century, the Khmer empire suffered a long, arduous, and steady decline.
+By the 14th century, Kambuja had suffered a long, arduous, and steady decline.
 Historians have proposed different causes for the decline: the religious conversion from Vishnuite-Shivaite Hinduism to Theravada Buddhism that affected social and political systems, incessant internal power struggles among Khmer princes, vassal revolt, foreign invasion, plague, and ecological breakdown.